-Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2018-19)
+Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2019-20)

-Porterville Unified School District held a Public Hearing on September 13, 2018 and determined that each school has sufficient and good quality textbooks, instructional materials, or science lab equipment pursuant to the settlement of Williams vs. the State of California.
+Porterville Unified School District held a Public Hearing on September 12, 2019 and determined that each school has sufficient and good quality textbooks, instructional materials, or science lab equipment pursuant to the settlement of Williams vs. the State of California.
 All students, including English Learners, are given their own individual standards-aligned textbooks or instructional materials, or both, in core subjects for use in the classroom and to take home.
-The chart below displays data collected in August 2018, regarding textbooks in use during the 2018-19 school year.
+The chart below displays data collected in August 2019, regarding textbooks in use during the 2019-2020 school year.

-Textbooks and Instructional Materials Year and month in which data were collected: August 2018 Core Curriculum Area Textbooks and Instructional M laterials/Year of Adoption Reading/Language Arts McDougal Littell Adopted 2003 Wright Group Adopted 2003 The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook: 0.0% Mathematics Houghton Mifflin Harcourt - Big Ideas Adopted 2015 The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook: 0.0% Science Glencoe Adopted 2001 The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook: 0.0% History-Social Science McDougal Littell Adopted 2007 The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook: 0.0% Health MacMillan/McGraw Hill Adopted 2006 The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook:
+Textbooks and Instructional Materials

+Year and month in which data were collected: August 2019

+Core Curriculum Area Textbooks and Instructional M aterials/Year of Adoption Reading/Language Arts McDougal Littell Adopted 2003 Wright Group Adopted 2003 The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook: 0.0% Mathematics Houghton Mifflin Harcourt - Big Ideas Adopted 2015 The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook: 0.0% Science Glencoe Adopted 2001 v The textbooks listed are from most recent adoption: Percent of students lacking their own assigned textbook: Yes 0.0% History-Social Science McDougal Littell 0.076 Adopted 2007 The heath a cleation of the control Ver The textbooks listed are from most recent adoption: Percent of students lacking their own assigned textbook: Yes 0.0% Health MacMillan/McGraw Hill 0.070 1 Adopted 2006 The heather to Paterton from month or control of West The textbooks listed are from most recent adoption: Yes Note: Calls with N/A values do not re Percent of students lacking their own assigned textbook: 0.0%